Social media reaches into almost every aspect of our lives these days, and it has proven to be both useful and dangerous.

 On its face, the trade in demerit points may seem like a great idea – it seems so easy, and it’s a quick way to make a buck or keep your licence.

 But whether you are trying to offload the points or accepting the points, the reality is that you are taking huge risks.

 Knowingly making a false statutory declaration is a criminal offence, with a possible prison term of up to five years and hefty fines.

 This may also mean that you get a criminal record, which may affect your ability to get a job, travel, volunteer, apply for insurance and vote, among other things.
-The only way to avoid a criminal record if you plead guilty is for your lawyer to convince the magistrate to grant you a ‘section 10’; which means guilty but no conviction recorded.
+The only way to avoid a criminal record if you plead guilty is for your lawyer to convince the magistrate to grant you a ‘section 10 dismissal or conditional release order’; which means guilty but no conviction recorded.